-The Connecticut League for Nursing (CLN) promotes a model for rapid advancement between educational levels, which in nursing is called Articulation.
+The Connecticut Center for Nursing Workforce, Inc promotes a model for rapid advancement between educational levels, which in nursing is called Articulation.
 What is Articulation?

 This is the process of how an individual moves between education levels in the most efficient and effective way.
 Articulation provides educational mobility in nursing.
 It is the process by which credit and/or advanced standing is granted by a nursing education program for work completed by the nurse in a lower level program.

 Advanced placement options exist for LPNs who are pursuing an ADN or Diploma in preparation for an RN licensure, and for RNs who are pursuing a BSN.
 Advanced placement is achieved by the direct transfer of previously earned credits.
 Connecticut has established a voluntary statewide articulation plan for LPNs and RNs licensed in Connecticut based on the escrow model.